tabishfayyaz/notes-and-books/kotlin-programming.md

 - Data classes must have: primary constructor with at-least one parameter and parameters be marked with either a val/var, they cannot be abstract, open, sealed or inner
 - Enumerated class is a special type of class for defining a collection of constants, are more descriptive than other types of constants and they can also hold function declarations
 - Common operators that can be over-loaded: plus for +, plusAssign for +=, equals for ==, compareTo for >, get for [], rangeTo for .., contains for in
+- ADB (abstract data types) allow you to represent a closed set of possible subtypes that can be associated with a given type.
+Enum classes are a simple form of ADT
+- Sealed classes are designed to be used when there are a very specific set of possible options for a value, and where each of these options is functionally different.
+- Anytime you have multiple options and they only different in the meaning of the data, you may be better off using enum classes
+- Anytime you have an unknown number of options, you can not use a sealed class because this will stop you adding options outside of the original source file

 ### Object Declaration (State Management):
 ```